Arsenate-reducing bacteria: Reducing process

-Arsenic occurs in nature in three oxidation states: As(+5) (arsenate), As(+3) (arsenite), and As(−3) (arsine).
+Arsenic occurs in nature in three oxidation states: As(V) (arsenate), As(III) (arsenite), and As(−3) (arsine).
 Although transfers between these states can be achieved by purely chemical means, microorganisms can also mediate a diversity of reactions including reduction, oxidation, and methylation.

 Some bacteria obtain energy by oxidizing various reduced substrates while reducing arsenates to form arsenites.
 The enzymes involved are known as arsenate reductases.

 In 2008, bacteria were discovered that employ a version of photosynthesis with arsenites as electron donors, producing arsenates (analogous to PSII in oxygenic photosynthesis uses water as electron donor, producing molecular oxygen).
 The researchers conjectured that historically these photosynthesizing organisms produced the arsenates that allowed the arsenate-reducing bacteria to thrive.

 Mechanism

 In Desulfomicrobium strain Ben-RB arsenate is reduced by a membrane-bound enzyme that is either a c-type cytochrome or is associated with such a cytochrome; benzyl-viologen-dependent arsenate reductase activity was greater in cells grown with arsenate/sulfate than in cells grown with sulfate only.
 It appears that arsenate reduction by the Desulfovibrio strain Ben-RA is catalyzed by an arsenate reductase that is encoded by a chromosomally-borne gene shown to be homologous to the arsC gene of the Escherichia coli plasmid, R773 ars system.